-Figure 14-10: URL returns when an user ID is
+Figure 14-10: URL returns an error when an invalid user ID is entered.

 Figure 14-11: URL returns a different error when an invalid password is entered.

 You should also take your login testing to the next level by using a Web login cracking tool, such as Brutus (www.hoobie.net/brutus/index.html), as shown in Figure 14-12.
 Brutus is a very simple tool that can be used to crack both HTTP and form-based authentication mechanisms by using both dictionary and brute-force attacks.